shreyashguptas/javia/server/scripts/create_update/create_update.md

 - Server must be running with Supabase configured
 - `SERVER_API_KEY` must be set in server `.env` file (either `/opt/javia/.env` or `server/.env`)
-- You must be in the project repository directory
+- Pi client code must be present in the `pi_client` directory
+- For production: Ensure `/opt/javia/pi_client` exists (not `/opt/pi_client`)

+The script automatically detects whether you're in a development environment or production installation at `/opt/javia` and adjusts paths accordingly.

 ## Usage